 What are Your Other Options?

 Once contacted, they come to your home to determine if services are warranted and how often they are needed.
-Cost is based on your income.
+The cost is based on your income.
 I’ve been an early intervention therapist for many years and most of my families pay nothing for services.

 The catch?
 Not all children qualify for these services.
 I’ve also, unfortunately, had parents whose children definitely had a speech delay, but weren’t severe enough to qualify on standardized assessments.
 When this happens, the parents have no choice but to receive outside, private therapy OR wait until the child enters school – something I never suggest.